ikeadrift/jankyscroll/README.md

     jankyscroll(320, 160, function(jank_amount) {
         window.scrollBy(jank_amount, 0); // x, y
     });

+Sick.

 ## [<span class="octicon octicon-link"></span>](#support-or-contact)Support or Contact

 Having trouble with **jankyscroll**?
 Sorry, I don't really know what to do about that.
-It's sort of trouble to begin with, no?
+It's trouble to begin with, no?
 I'm sure you'll figure it out.

 If you'd like to contact me about **jankyscroll**: please, don't.